zeromile/python-turtle-challenge/curses-key.md

-# Using the curses module to read a single key #
+# Using the curses module to read keys without hitting enter #
 ## Curses Key 1 ##

 Launch IDLE (Windows) and create a new Python file named `curses-key1.py`, save it in your user folder (you'll have to navigate there...C:Drive->Users->YourUserName->)